test123-all/html-redirect-file-generator/README.md

-# data_repository_site_generator
+# HTML-Redirect-File-Generator

 ## Introduction:
-This is the repository of the data_repository_site_generator that generates simple html redirect files for data repositories to be able to redirect a whole persistent identifier (P_ID) namespace (for example https://w3id.org/fst/resource/ID) to a complex nested data repository structure.
+This is the repository of the HTML-Redirect-File-Generatorr  that generates simple html redirect files for data repositories to be able to redirect a whole persistent identifier (P_ID) namespace (for example https://w3id.org/fst/resource/ID) to a complex nested data repository structure.
 For more information about the P_ID redirecting service W3ID please have a look at https://w3id.org/ <br>

 TODO: Add a documentation how the redirects work and why someone wants or needs to use it. -> What added value provides this python package? <br>